indrha7x/spotify/README.md

 Unofficial API's
 Spotify Login and Subscription checking, no API Key required.

+# Updates 08-03-2018
+This API is now deprecated.

 This Class requires Curl extension.

 With this Class, you could check if a given account works, and get its subscription.